Matteo Ceccarini: Career

 In August 2015 Ceccarini curated the music for the wedding of Beatrice Borromeo and Pierre Casiraghi, at the Rocca Borromeo di Angera, Italy.

 Matteo Ceccarini has frequently curated the soundtrack for the annual Life Ball in Wien.
 Each year he collaborated with various international fashion designers, Missoni (2003), Gianfranco Ferré (2004), Calvin Klein, Kenneth Cole, Diane von Fürstenberg (2010), Vogue Italia hosts the 20th Anniversary Life Ball Fashion Show (2012), Roberto Cavalli (2013), Givenchy, Viktor & Rolf, Lanvin, Vivienne Westwood, Etro and DSquared², under the direction of Franca Sozzani (2014), Jean Paul Gaultier (2015).

 Since its advent in 2013 every year Ceccarini has curated the entire sound for Vogue Fashion Dubai Experience, including fashion shows, the Dubai Mall soundscape and the party at the Armani Privè Club.

 From February 2016, Matteo Ceccarini is the music columnist for GQ magazine.

 In February 2016, Matteo Ceccarini released the sound project Ballchestra.

-Film scores

-Matteo Ceccarini contributed with two songs to the score of Paolo Franchi's film "E la chiamano Estate" (2012 film) : "The Tube" and " Dimmi tu cos'è" on label Sode Records.

-The original soundtrack of Asia Argento's short film for Telecom Italia "Twittastorie" (2013).

-The original soundtrack of Alessandra Cardone's film "In love with Shakespeare" (2014).

-The original soundtrack One Planet One Future (2016) a movie project by Anne De Carbuccia.

-The soundtrack of Made in Italy tv series (2019).

 Personal life

 Matteo Ceccarini has a daughter Virginia born in 2001, from his relationship with Floriana Lainati.
-A son Leo born in London in 2014 and a daughter Livia born in 2020 with Eva Riccobono.
 In 2004, in Wien during the Life Ball Event, Matteo met the Italian top model Eva Riccobono with whom he lives in London.